CSIRT-CAN – Centro de Respuesta a Incidentes de Seguridad de Canarias

 • General enquiries: info.srv@csirtcan.org

 2.8.
-Public Keys and Information Encryption: Contact emails and associated PGP keys are published at www.csirtcan.org
+Public Keys and information encryption: Contact email addresses and associated PGP keys are published at www.csirtcan.org

 2.9.
 Team Members: Not available

 2.10.
-Further Information: General information about the services provided by CCN-CERT and about the organisation itself is published on the website: www.csirtcan.org
+Further Information: General information about the services provided by CCN-CERT and the organisation itself is published on the web portal: www.csirtcan.org

 2.11.
-Hours of operation: The incident response team is available during the following hours:
+Office Hours: The incident response team is available during the following hours:

 2.12.
-Points of contact for the community: Communication between the CSIRT-CAN Team and the organisations it supports is mainly carried out through:
+Community contact points: Communication between the CSIRT-CAN team and the organisations it supports is carried out mainly through:

-• Email address associated with the subject matter to be consulted: www.csirtcan.org
+• Mailbox associated with the subject of the enquiry: www.csirtcan.org

-• Telephone numbers provided during the membership process or incident support.
+• Phone numbers provided during the onboarding process or incident support.

 3.1.
 Mission: CSIRT-CAN is the Information Security Incident Response Capability of the Government of the Canary Islands, attached to the DGTDSP.
-This service was created in 2024 as a CERT for public entities in the Canary Islands, including local entities with territorial affiliation in the Autonomous Community of the Canary Islands.
+This service was established in 2024 as a CERT for public entities in the Canary Islands, including local entities of territorial affiliation within the Autonomous Community of the Canary Islands.

-Its mission is to contribute to the improvement of cybersecurity in the Canary Islands, acting as an alert and response centre that cooperates and helps to respond quickly and efficiently to cyberattacks and actively tackle cyberthreats, including coordination at national level with the various Incident Response Capabilities or Cybersecurity Operations Centres that exist for incidents of particular relevance.
-This complies with the National Security Scheme, which provides for public administrations to develop their own incident response capabilities, under the coordination of the CCN, and with Royal Decree 43/2021 of 26 January, which implements Royal Decree-Law 12/2018 of 7 September on the security of networks and information systems.
+Its mission is to contribute to the improvement of cybersecurity in the Canary Islands, acting as an alert and response centre that cooperates and helps to respond quickly and efficiently to cyberattacks and to actively address cyber threats, including coordination at national level with the various Incident Response Capabilities or Cybersecurity Operations Centres for incidents of particular relevance.
+This fulfils the requirements of the National Security Framework, which provides that public administrations may develop their own incident response capabilities, under the coordination of the CCN, and in accordance with Royal Decree 43/2021, of 26 January, implementing Royal Decree-Law 12/2018, of 7 September, on the security of network and information systems.

-All this with the ultimate aim of achieving a more secure and reliable cyberspace, preserving classified and sensitive information, training expert personnel, applying security policies and procedures, and employing and developing the most appropriate technologies for this purpose.
+All of this with the ultimate aim of achieving a safer and more reliable cyberspace, protecting classified and sensitive information, training specialist personnel, applying security policies and procedures, and deploying and developing the most appropriate technologies for this purpose.

 3.2.
 Community served:

-The CSIRT-CAN plans to implement the service in phases.
-In the first phase, services will be provided to local entities in the Canary Islands (island councils and town councils), and in subsequent phases, they will be extended to the rest of the public sector in the Canary Islands.
+CSIRT-CAN envisages a phased implementation.
+In the first phase, services will be provided to local entities of the Canary Islands (Cabildos and Ayuntamientos); in subsequent phases, coverage will be extended to the remaining public sector of the Canary Islands.

-In the case of essential services, cyber incidents will be managed by the CSIRT-CAN in coordination with the other competent entities at the regional or national level.
+In the case of essential services, cyber incident management will be carried out by CSIRT-CAN in coordination with other competent bodies at regional or national level.

 3.4.
-Authority: The authority of the CSIRT-CAN derives from the following legislation:
+Authority: The authority of CSIRT-CAN derives from the following legislation:

-The types of cyber incidents handled by CSIRT-CAN are listed in section 6.1, ‘Classification of cyber incidents,’ of the CCN-STIC-817 guide.
-CSIRT-CAN collaborates with all public bodies and companies of strategic interest in the detection, notification, assessment, response, handling and learning from information security incidents or cyber incidents that may affect their systems.
+The types of cyber incidents handled by CSIRT-CAN are set out in guide CCN-STIC-817, section 6.1 "Classification of Cyber Incidents".
+CSIRT-CAN collaborates with all public bodies and companies of strategic interest in the detection, notification, assessment, response, handling and lessons-learned process for information security incidents or cyber incidents that may affect their systems.

 4.2.
-The level of support provided by CSIRT-CAN and its response time will depend on the level of danger of the incident and other factors set out in the CCN-STIC-817 Cyber Incident Management Guide, according to the following criteria:
+The level of support provided by CSIRT-CAN and its response time will depend on the severity level of the incident and other factors set out in Guide CCN-STIC-817 Cyber Incident Management, in accordance with the following criteria:

 • Type of threat (malicious code, intrusions, fraud, etc.)